philipUBC/Wong-s-Benevolent-Association/pages/browse.md

 We are always looking to expand our collection.
 If you have historical documents related to Chinese-Canadian history in Vancouver or British Columbia that you would like to donate or share, please visit our Contribute page for more information.

-<b>Document of the Month</b>

-Each month, we highlight a significant document from our collection.
-This month's featured document is the "1907 Anti-Asian Riot Report", a crucial piece of evidence documenting the challenges faced by early Chinese-Canadian settlers in Vancouver.

 <b>Educational Resources</b>

 Teachers and students can find curated sets of documents and accompanying lesson plans on our Education page.
 These resources are designed to support curriculum-based learning about Chinese-Canadian history.